awar2170/Team1_FinalProject/README.md

 - Find preliminary datasets for your project (All Team Members)
 - Perform rudimentary EDA on the datasets that have been found (Drew and Alyssa)
 - Create a mockup of the database (Beth)
-- Create a mockup of the machine learning model you are going to use
+- Create a mockup of the machine learning model you are going to use (Joshua and Julia)

 ## Team Member Names
 - Beth Berry